-This page explains how to set up the Microsoft Outlook e-mail program to send and receive e-mail for a mailbox you’ve created.
+This page explains how to set up the Microsoft Outlook email program to send and receive email for a mailbox you’ve created.

-Still with us?
 Click on the version of Outlook you’re using to see the exact instructions for your program:

-- Instructions for Outlook 2010 (Outlook version 14)
+- Outlook 2010 (Outlook version 14)

-- Instructions for Outlook 2007 (Outlook version 12)
+- Outlook 2007 (Outlook version 12)

-Finding your Outlook version
+Finding your Outlook version on Windows

 When Outlook is running, click the Help menu if you see one, then choose About Microsoft Outlook:

 The version of Outlook you are using will be shown at the top of the window that appears.
 For example, this is Outlook 2002:

 On Windows, you should be able to find the difference by clicking the File tab.
 In the left sidebar, you’ll see either “Help” (Outlook 2010), or “Account” or “Office Account” (Outlook 2013 or 2016).